kantmakm/empapi/README.md

   - PHP 7.0 or higher with PDO drivers for MySQL, PgSQL or SqlSrv enabled
   - MySQL 5.6 / MariaDB 10.0 or higher for spatial features in MySQL
-  - PostGIS 2.0 or higher for spatial features in PostgreSQL 9.1 or higher
-  - SQL Server 2012 or higher (2017 for Linux support)

 ## Known issues